Everything You Need To Know About Propane [including 4 ways to use it safely]

 A good propane furnace will waste less than 10% of the fuel in combustion.
 Some modern propane furnaces are 98% efficient.

 When compared with electricity and natural gas, propane wins the efficiency contest hands down.
 Propane is not more efficient in the long run than heating oil.
-However, heating oil is much worse for the environment.
+However, heating oil has a significantly great negative impact on the environment.

 Those are some of the pros of using propane for heating your home.
 If you like efficiency and care about the environment, propane could be a good choice for you.